hpc-io/pdc/docs/readme.md

       + completed: [Transfer request status](#transfer-request-status)
       + SUCCEED or FAIL
     - Check for the completion of a region transfer request.
 PDC_TRANSFER_STATUS_COMPLETE is equivalent to the result of PDCregion_transfer_wait.
 PDC_TRANSFER_STATUS_PENDING refers to the case that the region transfer request is not completed.
 PDC_TRANSFER_STATUS_NOT_FOUND refers to the case either the request is invalid or the request completion has been checked by either this function or PDCregion_transfer_wait previously.
-    - For developers: see pdc_region.c.
-One RPC is used.
-The server immediately returns the status of the region transfer request.
+    - For developers: see pdc_region_transfer_request.c.
+The server returns immediately after all the requests are finished without delay.
+See developer's note [Server region transfer request RPC](#server-region-transfer-request-rpc).
 ## PDC property APIs
   + pdcid_t PDCprop_create(pdc_prop_type_t type, pdcid_t pdcid)
     - Input: